 Generally, they’re left in the field until the first frost comes.
 Once frost has arrived, it’s time to harvest and store them all at one time.

 There is one thing to be aware of, you must be careful to never let the fruit freeze.
 If they freeze, they will immediately be spoiled.

-Some varieties of winter squash are more popular than others.
+Some varieties are more popular than others.
 The most popular among homestead gardeners are butternut, acorn, pumpkin, spaghetti, hubbard, buttercup, and turban.
-Although Turban can be used like you would butternut and acorn squash, it’s most often used as a decorative winter squash.
+Although Turban can be used like you would butternut and acorn squash, it’s most often used as decoration.